 The King's University College has arranged with Christelijke Hogeschool Ede, University for Professional Education in Ede, The Netherlands to cooperate in facilitating the exchange of students.
-Please see the Registry for details.
+Please see the Office of the Registrar for details.

 L'ABRI FELLOWSHIP IN SWITZERLAND